PRACTICE DIRECTION 7A – HOW TO START PROCEEDINGS – THE CLAIM FORM

 (3) A claimant should consider the potential delay which may result if a claim is not made at the correct County Court hearing centre in the first instance.

-2.5 A claim relating to Chancery business (which includes any of the matters specified in paragraph 1 of Schedule 1 to the Senior Courts Act 1981) may, subject to any enactment, rule or practice direction, be dealt with in the High Court or in the County Court.
-The claim form should, if issued in the High Court, be marked in the top right hand corner ‘Chancery Division’ and, if issued in the County Court, be marked ‘Chancery Business’.
+2.5 A claim relating to Business and Property work (which includes any of the matters specified in paragraph 1 of Schedule 1 to the Senior Courts Act 1981 and which includes any work under the jurisdiction of the Business and Property Courts, may, subject to any enactment, rule or practice direction, be dealt with in the High Court or in the County Court.
+The claim form should, if issued in the High Court, be marked in the top right hand corner ‘Business and Property Courts’ and, if issued in the County Court, be marked ‘Business and Property work’ (save, in the County Court, for those areas listed in paragraph 4.2 of the Business and Property Courts Practice Direction as exceptions).

 (For the equity jurisdiction of the County Court, see section 23 of the County Courts Act 1984.)